zheeeng/react-keyboard-navigator/packages/react-keyboard-navigator/README.md

 `useKeyboardNavigator` receives:

 1. `directionMap` for customize keyboard mapping, see the [Customization](#customization) section for details.
-2. `eventCallback` for catch the active state pass by, if the caller explicitly returns a `false` value means manually prevent this pass by happens.
+2. `eventCallback` for catching the active state pass-by, if the caller explicitly returns a `false` value means manually to prevent this pass-by happening.
 3. `rootContainer` for set a always existed and active `KeyboardNavigatorBoard`, e.g. `document.body`.
-If this option is provided, you don't have to always mark an selectable element through wrapped itself by  `KeyboardNavigatorBoard`.
+If this option is provided, you don't have to always mark a selectable element through wrapped itself by  `KeyboardNavigatorBoard`.

 ```ts
 type UseKeyboardNavigatorOption = {